 - The vitality of Cuba is infectious and its people are warm and friendly.
 I suspect it’s a combination of the music, sunshine and the rum but it really does feel like a happy place.
 It may be a totalitarian regime, but at least on the surface, the people don’t feel oppressed.
 There’s no digital generation in Cuba.
 People don’t have computers and only the very savvy can get access to the internet in the big cities like Havana.
 So what do kids do after school?
 They play or chat outside.
 Football is played on every street corner.
 In the evening parents sit out on the street if it’s not time to watch the latest soap opera with the front door wide open and neighbours coming and going.
 It’s usual for adult children to live at home.
 Windows have no glass, only shutters and metal grilles.
 Community is close.
 Every home has a ghetto blaster, and salsa and Cuban son are the music of choice.
 Even toddlers are wriggling their hips to the beat after supper on the street.
 Stay in a casa particular, the local equivalent of a B&B and just feel the energy!
 It’s intoxicating.

 You can read more about Rachel’s impressions and what she thinks the world can learn from Cuba on The Huffington Post.

-Rachel Lankester is the founder and editor of the Mutton Club.
+Rachel Lankester is the founder of Magnificent Midlife and editor of the Mutton Club.
 She has a background in corporate communications and sustainability, and has found her passion helping women feel good about life at any stage and particularly midlife.
 She’s rather introverted but still has an awful lot she wants to communicate to the world!